Location: San Francisco

 FLSA Code: Exempt

-The Walt Disney Family Museum is committed to providing high-quality programs and resources for schools, teachers, and families, and to working in partnership with other organizations to support visual arts education in the Bay Area and beyond.
-This position works as part of the education team to design and develop age-appropriate and grade-appropriate curriculum and related experiences that connect students to the power of imagination through animation arts, science, and technology.
-This role serves as the head of student and community engagement, including outreach programming, school visit experiences, and teacher and school group engagements.
+WDFM is committed to providing high-quality programs and resources for schools, teachers, and families, and to working in partnership with other organizations to support visual arts education in the Bay Area and beyond.
+This position works as part of the Education team to design and develop age-appropriate and grade-appropriate curriculum and related experiences that connect students to the power of imagination through animation arts, science, and technology.
+This role serves as the head of student and community engagement, including outreach programming, School Experiences, and teacher and school group engagements.

 Education and Training: